roe-dl/weewx-precipmeter/README.md

 * `rainRate`: rain rate
 * `rainAccu`: accumulated rain since power-on
 * `rainAbs`: absolute amount of rain
+* `snowRate`: snow intensity
 * `dBZ`: radar reflectivity factor
-* `MOR`: meteorological optical range (visibility)
+* `MOR`: meteorological optical range (visibility) in precipitation (This reading does not report fog induced visibility reduction.)
 * `raw0000` to `raw1023`: raw data (no. 93)
 * `history`: history of the present weather codes of the last hour.
+This is for debugging purposes.
+The internal structure of the value may change without notice.

+### Thies LNM

+Those observation type names are prepended by the prefix defined in `weewx.conf`.
+Default is `thies`.

+* `SNR`: serial number of the device
+* `wawa`: present weather code according to WMO table 4680
+* `ww`: present weather code according to WMO table 4677
+* `METAR`: present weather code according to WMO table 4678
+* `precipRate`: precipitation intensity (all kind of precipitation)
+* `rainRate`: intensity of liquid precipitation
+* `snowRate`: intensity of solid precipitation
+* `rainAccu`: accumulated rain since power-on
+* `dBZ`: radar reflectivity factor
+* `MOR`: meteorological optical range (visibility) in precipitation (This reading does not report fog induced visibility reduction.)
-This is for debugging purpose .
+* `history`: history of the present weather codes of the last hour.
+This is for debugging purposes.
 The internal structure of the value may change without notice.

 ### Present weather codes